karldcodes/whiteboard/README.md

 Whenever a new client connects to the board, they are given a connection id and the current state of the board is loaded.
 Any changes to the board are propagated to every client in realtime.

+## Prerequisites

+* .NET 10 SDK
+* node LTS

+## Running the project

+1. download repo
+2. create a terminal in backend project and type `dotnet run`
+3. create a terminal in frontend project and type `npm run dev`
+4. load url provided by terminal in frontend project

 ## Frontend React project

 * Uses react library to build the UI